dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **type** - this MUST match the type provided by the Client in the Grant Request client.interaction object.

-+ **uri** - the URI to redirect the user to, load in the popup, or show the User to navigate to.
-This attribute is REQUIRED.
++ **authorization_uri** - the URI to redirect the user to or load in the popup.
+Must be included if type is  "popup" and "redirect"

++ **display_uri** - the URI to be displayed to the User for them to navigate to and enter the code.
+Must be included if type is "qrcode" and "code"

-+ **qr** - the URI to show as a QR code.
++ **qr_uri** - the URI to show as a QR code.
 MUST be included if type is "qrcode"

-+ **code** - a text string of the code to display to the User if type is "qrcode" or "code".
++ **user_code** - a text string of the code to display to the User.
+Must be included if type is "qrcode" or "code".

-\[Editor: do we specify a maximum length for the displayed uri and code so that a device knows the maximum it needs to support?
+\[Editor: do we specify a maximum length for the display_uri and code so that a device knows the maximum it needs to support?
 A smart device may have limited screen real estate.]

+The authorization_uri, qr_uri, and user_code MUST be unique and only match the associated Grant URI.

-TBD: entropy and other security considerations for the redirect and popup URI, and the code.
+TBD: entropy and other security considerations for the authorization_uri, qr_uri, and the user_code.

 See Interaction Types {{InteractionType}} for details.